fattycrocodile/fattycrocodile/README.md

 - 🥀 Learning serviceNow

-- <i>with Laravel, Typescript, React, Node.js, Django and 69 others.</i>
+- <i>with Laravel, Typescript, React, Node.js, Django and 20 others.</i>

 - 🛸 Into High Energy Physics and Geographics, I love shooting stars too.

 - I do fullstack and a bit of everything :heart:

-- All About living life at its best.
+- All about living life at its best.

  <p align="center">
   <h4> Laravel | React | Vue | Typescript | Django </h4>